WUSTL-CSE222-FS18/studio-01-studio1_cornell_/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+The customers were happy with the initial products and after the iterative stage were even more satisfied with our improvments.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+Yes.
+Even though the final product was a little different than the initial, the Designers addressed our spillage concern and we would be comfortable using their invention.

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.